Immigration

 Category Strong Evidence Weak Evidence

-Irreplaceability Training logs showing 6+ months onboarding; "9-month development stall if replaced" A new hire could be productive in 2 weeks
+Irreplaceability Training logs showing 6+ months onboarding; credible analysis like “9-month development stall if replaced.”
+A new hire could be productive in ~2 weeks.

-Business Need Contracts/correspondence proving expertise essential for U.S. expansion Generic job description without specific U.S. role justification
+Business Need Contracts/correspondence showing the expertise is essential for U.S. expansion.
+Generic job description with no U.S.-specific role justification.

 New Office Petition Deficiencies